ELCI-Linux/ELCI-Linux/README.md

-👋 Hi, ELCI-Linux is an open source project aimed at creating a forked Linux distro for deployment in small-to-medium sized business.
+👋 Hi, ELCI-Linux is an open source project aimed at creating a forked Linux distro for home use and deployment in small-to-medium sized business.
 During the course of development, elements of the project will be published publicly for open collaboation and feed back.

 As of August 2021, the framework for the general software installer is public.
 Alphav1 features a combination of scripts designed to install and/or run various applications on debian based systems.
+The alpha program
+Alpha is a great tool for first time Linux users.
+Alpha includes ELCI software installer (with over 100 applications) Alpha gives you access to Tubi, an experimental YouTube-dl frontend.

-You can use Alphav1 by typing
+You can use Alphav1 by typing the command bellow into your terminal

 $ git clone https://www.github.com/ELCI-Linux/Alphav1

-Once downloaded open the folder in your terminal and type in
+$ cd /alphav1
+$ cd /elcirecs

+From here you can use any of individual install/run scripts

+For example, to use the ELCI software installer type the command below into your terminal:

 $ bash elci.sh

-You can then follow the use the terminal to execute over 100 automated software installs.
+You can then follow the prompts on screen to execute over 100 automated software installs.

-Installs are grouped.
+Installs are grouped in categories.

 Mobile support tools:
   - These tools allow users to quickly install adb and scrcpy.
   - iOS support is coming in Alphav1
-Music:
+Music Applications:
   - Audacious + Byte + Celementine + Gnome Music Plater  : Open source audio players.
   Audacious plays music without stealing away your computer’s resources from other tasks.
   - Ardour,Bitwig + Fami Studio: A suite of three open source DAWs.
   - Hydrogen: An open source drum machine.
   - Spotify: The official Spotify client for Linux
   - Lyrics: A Karaoke Application

 Emulators:

     Nintendo system Emulators
   - Citra, DeSume and Melon (DS)
   - Dolphin (Gamecube + Wii)